ooni/probe-cli/docs/design/dd-003-step-by-step.md

 standard library only to meet specific measurement goals we have;

-2. that the decorator pattern leads to complexity in creating measurement types, which in turn seems to be the cause of the previous issue;
+2. that the decorator pattern leads to complexity in creating measurement types, which in turn seems to be the reason why the previous issue exists;

 3. that the decorator pattern does not allow us to precisely collect all the data that matters for events such as TCP connect and DNS round trips using